 Maintaining strong relationships with your customers is essential for sustaining a successful business.
 In order to understand and form relationships with your clients, however, you’ll need to keep organized.

 A property management company needs to store information about each of its buildings, landlords and tenants.
 A veterinarian might treat multiple pets belonging to one person, and a contractor might do kitchen and bath remodels for multiple clients and need to keep track of project information for each.

 Custom objects would allow all these businesses to organize and manage their information in relational ways.
-Custom objects are a type of record in a CRM, similar to a contact record, that can be connected to multiple other records.
+They are a type of record in a CRM, similar to a contact record, that can be connected to multiple other records.

 For example, in the case of the contractor, he or she can create a custom object for each remodel project could be tied to the corresponding homeowner’s record.
 If he’s remodeling both the kitchen and bathroom inside the same home, he’d have two records tied to the homeowner’s record.
 The remodel project records could include information such as the estimated cost, material selections and timeline, while the homeowner’s record would include their name, address and other relevant data.

 This kind of linking allows businesses to better keep track of information and ensure they’re accurately serving their customers.
 The veterinarian wouldn’t want to accidentally send an email to the pet instead of the human, just as a property manager wouldn’t want to send tenants in their New York building information about a renovation taking place in their Chicago building.

 Ontraport clients use custom objects in many creative ways to manage these types of complex relationships.
 Here we profile just a few successful examples: An early-development learning center that manages their courses, students and parents; a motherhood education company that organizes many events in numerous cities; and we’ll even share how the Ontraport team uses custom objects to streamline its expert certification process.